abigailmeza/MainMenuApp/README.md

 ## What is this project?
 This project simulates the functions of the main-menu or start-up screen of a video-game.
-It allows users to create new games, access saved games, and will later allow users to adjust the video and audio settings.
+It allows users to create new games, and both access and delete saved games.

 ## Interest Behind Project
 Being an avid gamer my entire life, I've encountered all kinds of main title screens varying from